Last Updated on 15 December, 2020 by Veronica

-In today’s post, we will walk the stretch of Route 66 from Los Angeles to Amboy.
-It’s 209 miles to leisurely drive and sees some of the most famous attractions on this famous highway.
+Today’s post will drive the stretch on Route 66 from Los Angeles to Amboy.
+It’s 209 miles to leisurely drive and sees some of the most famous attractions on Mother Road.

-That you know is the title of a song that Bobby Troup composed in 1946 and was performed for the first time by Nat King Cole.
-Since that time, more than 60 versions of this song have been made, and it has become a motto of Route 66.
+That is the title of Bobby Troup’s song.
+He composed it in 1946, and it was performed for the first time by Nat King Cole.
+Since then, more than 60 different versions have been created.
+And it has become the motto of Route 66.

 Stretch from Los Angeles to Amboy on Route 66?